 Usually, the process starts with an initial appointment with the oral surgeon.
 The surgeon will take the time to go over your dental history and address any particular worries you may have regarding the treatment during this session.

 X-rays and other tests will be conducted at this appointment to evaluate the state of the tooth that needs to be extracted.
-Before the treatment, you must provide your oral surgeon with your whole medical history.
+Before the treatment, you must provide your oral surgeon with your complete medical history and any required medical certificates.
 This covers any prescription drugs you presently use, any allergies, and any underlying medical issues.

 This information is essential because it allows the surgeon to minimize any potential dangers during the extraction and customize the therapy to your specific needs.